joeperpetua/debug-extractor/index.md

 # Debug Extractor Docs

-This is a tool developed to extract and open debug files from Synology servers.
+This is a tool developed to extract and open debug files from Synology NAS.
 Read documentation for more information about setup with the text editors and how the tool works.

 ## Requirements
 - [7zip](https://www.7-zip.org/download.html)